Michal-Skiba/seriesApp/README.md

 # MovieApp

-An application created to learn angular.
+The application was created to search for your favorite movies.

-u can launch app here:
+You can launch app here:

 https://michal-skiba.github.io/seriesApp/search